 - Frozen, refrigerated and dry storage facilities

-- Stevedoring and luggage services
+- Coordinating Stevedores and luggage services

 - Polar Bear security and refreshment courses on shooting range

-All eyes on the Arctic
+All eyes on the North

 Adventure tourism is bigger than ever before and people are looking for, in many regards, cooler places to travel.
 Growing together with this is the smallest segment of cruise traffic, the Expedition cruises.
 Over 20 new Expedition ships are being launched in the next five years.
 With new harbor plans and years of experience working together with Expedition cruise operators makes Longyearbyen the perfect home port when cruising the high north.